BMR Calculator — Mifflin-St Jeor Equation

 // TDEE

-TDEE = BMR × activity_factorUnit conversions applied before the formula:
+TDEE = BMR × activity_factorUnit conversions applied automatically:

 Activity Multipliers (Harris-Benedict scale)